Hallucinations involve sensing things such as visions, sounds, or smells that seem real but are not. These things are created by the mind.

-- Feeling bodily sensations, such as a crawling feeling on the skin or the movement of internal organs
+- Feeling sensations in the body, such as a crawling feeling on the skin or the movement of internal organs.

 - Hearing voices when no one has spoken (the most common type of hallucination).
-These voices may be critical, complimentary, neutral, or may command someone to do something that may cause harm to themselves or to others.
+These voices may be positive, negative, or neutral.
+They may command someone to do something that may cause harm to themselves or others.

-- Seeing patterns, lights, beings, or objects that aren't there
+- Seeing patterns, lights, beings, or objects that are not there.

-In some cases, hallucinations may be normal.
-For example, hearing the voice of, or briefly seeing, a loved one who has recently died can be a part of the grieving process.
+Sometimes, hallucinations are normal.
+For example, hearing the voice of or briefly seeing a loved one who recently died can be a part of the grieving process.

 There are many causes of hallucinations, including: